Job Submission Syntax

 In order for LISSY to process user requests properly, a few exceptions to the usual statistical program syntax are required.
 If you are not familiar with statistical package coding first visit our Get Started with LISSY section.

-- End the alias with the one- to two-letter abbreviation used to identify the specific type of dataset within each database:
+- A letter used to identify the specific type of dataset within each database

 |Database||Database Type||Letter Code|

 As an example, Luxembourg 2004 household-level LIS (or LWS) datafile is identified by the same alias lu04h.

 In all statistical packages, calling a datafile requires to refer to its complete filename, which generally consists of a path, a name and an extension.
 In LISSY, we have created specific syntax – by statistical package – to call a dataset file based on its alias.
 As an example calling Luxembourg 2010 Household file (alias lu10h):

 |Statistical Package||How to call a data file||Syntax example|